Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Abstract

 \section{Abstract}

 Dynamic obstacle avoidance (DOA) for unmanned aerial vehicles (UAVs) requires fast reaction under limited onboard resources.
 We introduce the distributionally robust acceleration control barrier function (DR-ACBF) as an efficient collision avoidance method maintaining safety regions.
 The method constructs a second-order control barrier function as linear half-space constraints on commanded acceleration.
 Latency, actuator limits, and obstacle accelerations are handled through an effective clearance that considers dynamics and delay.
 Uncertainty is mitigated using Cantelli tightening with per-obstacle risk.
-A DR-conditional value at risk (DR-CVaR)- based early trigger expands margins near violations to improve DOA.
-Real-time execution is ensured via constant-time Gauss-Southwell projections.
-Simulation studies achieve similar avoidance performance at substantially lower computational effort than state-of-the-art baseline approaches.
-Experiments with Crazyflie drones demonstrate the feasibility of our approach.
+A DR-conditional value at risk (DR-CVaR) early trigger expands margins near violations to improve DOA.
+To meet real-time avoidance-control at 100\,Hz, we use fixed-time Gauss-Southwell projections instead of quadratic programs (QP).
+Simulation results show similar avoidance performance with 31\% lower computational load than QP and outperform the state-of-the-art baseline approaches.
+Experiments with Crazyflie UAVs demonstrate the feasibility of our approach.